arsema-mz/predicting-price-challenge/README.md

 - Analyze common keywords and phrases using natural language processing (NLP).
 - Examine publication frequency over time and identify significant spikes.
 - Assess publisher contributions and analyze the types of news reported.
+- Explore the correlation between news sentiment and stock price movements.

 ## Dataset
 The dataset consists of: